 At the same time though, the intention behind our choices and consumption choices must go deeper than that.
 It isn’t just about minimizing our own individual footprint, but rather minimizing the negative effects our society has on the planet and one another.
 We have to make choices that don’t just make us feel less guilty or responsible but also choices that directly contribute to systems change.
 We have to be building and modeling our own personal world by making purchasing choices that are not only just zero-waste in our own households, but also affirm the progression of a society becoming zero-waste as well, a society that is balanced with the natural cycles of decay and rebirth.

-We will install refill stations that distribute toxic-free, hypoallergenic, and 100% biodegradable laundry products.
+We install our laundry detergent sheet refill stations inside University residence halls that distribute toxic-free, hypoallergenic, and biodegradable laundry products.
 Our closed-loop system that allows all people to enjoy affordable hygiene products that are sustainable, requiring 97% less water and 95% less carbon to produce and distribute, and that are package, plastic-free and therefore zero-waste!

 These products and their system of distribution will benefit all people by allowing an accessible access point to sustainable, eco-conscious behaviors—promoting hygiene security and supporting environmental justice communities by reducing waste!
 Our work will promote the health and well-being of not only the people but also will provide our communities with the opportunity to promote sustainability and environmental justice within our institutions and surrounding communities.